hashicorp/nomad-guides/vault-examples/nginx/PKI/README.md

         destination = "secret/cert.key"
       }
 ```
 Nomad reads from the configured Vault pki secret backend path (pki/issue/consul-service) to generate a dynamic cert and key.
-Nomad then templates that information to the destination file within nginx container.
+Nomad then templates that information to the destination file within the nginx container.

 ## Step 1: Configure Vault
 We need to setup the Vault PKI backend and create a role for signing certs.
 We will also create a super user policy that Nomad will create a token for and pass to our tasks/template.